How to Implement OKRs in Jira: Your Ultimate Guide

 - Link Key Results to Objectives: Once you’ve created your epics (objectives), you can link key results to them as stories or tasks.
 This creates a clear visual map of how each key result contributes to the overall objective.
 For example, you could create an epic titled “Improve Product Quality” and link key results like “Reduce critical bugs” and “Increase customer satisfaction” as tasks or stories under this epic.

 By the way, this works pretty much the same way in Visor, which is a good supplement to your Jira OKRs.
-Visor gives you a bi-directional link to your Jira data – and offers beautiful Dashboard, Spreadsheet, Board, and Gantt Views that you can share with anyone (without paying for additional seats).
+Visor gives you a bi-directional link to your Jira data – and offers beautiful Dashboard, Spreadsheet, Board, and Gantt Views that you can share with anyone.

 How to Link OKRs to Jira Projects